thephez/backup-readme/platform/markdown/tutorial-register-a-name-for-an-identity.md

 # Code

  The examples below demonstrate creating both the default name and alias names.

-[block:callout]
-{
-  "type": "warning",
+> 🚧
+>
-  "body": "The name must be the full domain name including the parent domain (i.e. `myname.dash` instead of just `myname`).
-Currently `dash` is the only top-level domain that may be used."
+> The name must be the full domain name including the parent domain (i.e. `myname.dash` instead of just `myname`).
+Currently `dash` is the only top-level domain that may be used.
-}
-[/block]

 [block:code]
 {
   "codes": [